tobievii/Raspberry-Camera/README.md

 # Raspberry-Camera
-The code and information for my raspberry pi security camera
+The code and information for my RaspberryPi security camera

 ## What this taught me
-* Introduction to coding in Linux
+* Introduction to working in Linux
-* First rpi project
+* First RaspberryPi project
-* Use of rpi camera module
+* Use of RaspberryPi camera module
-* Using motion on an rpi
+* Using motion project on an RasberryPi
-* Hosting a webserver off of an rpi
+* Hosting a webserver off of a RaspberryPi

 ## This expanded my knowledge on
-* Using rpi
+* Using a RaspberryPi

 ## Images